NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-1-introduction.md

 Nextflow is built from the ground-up to be portable, scalable, reproducible and usable in a platform-agnostic sense.
-This means that any pipeline you write in Nextflow can easily be run locally on your laptop, a computer cluster or a cloud service.
+This means that any pipeline you write in Nextflow can be run locally on your laptop, a computer cluster or a cloud service.
 You can also define the compute environment in which each task is carried out, just like in Snakemake.
 Nextflow has a large community centered around it, including the [nf-core](https://nf-co.re/) curated collection of high quality pipelines used by *e.g.* the [National Genomics Infrastructure](https://ngisweden.scilifelab.se/).